 You can share in two ways (or combination of the two): (a) type your reflections into the comments box or (b) take a photograph / screenshot of what you have written in your gratitude journal and upload it into the comments box (like you guys did for Day 0’s task).

-Next: #Gratitude Challenge Day 2: Give Thanks for Your Food »
+Once you’re done, proceed to Gratitude Challenge Day 2: Give Thanks for Your Food.